iNEXT.3D

 DISPLAYS

-The function ggiNEXT3D()
+The function ggiNEXT3D(), which extends

-with default arguments, is described as
+ggplot2 with default arguments, is described as

 follows: